‘Economic manhandling’: Congress lashes out at Centre after RBI Deputy Governor Viral Acharya quits

 Acharya’s resignation has been speculated upon in banking circles since former RBI Governor Urjit Patel quit the bank on December 10.
 According to the RBI Act, the central bank can have four deputy governors.
 One of the posts is usually for an economist, who is in charge of monetary policy.
 Before Acharya, Urjit Patel held the position.
 Patel’s predecessors were Subir Gokarn, Rakesh Mohan, and YV Reddy.

-Though Acharya was tasked with leading the central bank’s monetary policymaking, his primary focus till Patel’s resignation was the banking crisis.
+Though Acharya was tasked with leading the central bank’s monetary policymaking, his primary focus was the banking crisis till Urjit Patel resigned.

 Last October, he created a storm when he made remarks that were indicative of differences between the central bank and the Union finance ministry.
 He had warned that undermining a central bank’s independence could be “potentially catastrophic”, and said governments that do not respect it sooner or later incur the wrath of financial markets.